Paris knife attack: What we know so far

-One person has died and four were wounded after a man went on stabbing spree in Paris on Saturday.
+Police shot dead a man who killed a passerby and injured four others in a stabbing spree in Paris on Saturday.
 Here are the main facts.

 Paris knife attack: What we know so far